Milad-Mrz/Github-101/README.md

 # How to use Github 101
-Here is a summary of commands for pushing, pulling, and branching after connecting your local machine to the website.
+Here is a summary of commands for pushing, pulling, and branching after connecting your local machine to Github.

 ## Clone or remote a local version from Github